phhei/ArGenSt/README.md

-# Ask GRANDMA: Generating Stances and Arguments for every Stakeholder Group - for each Topic
+# “Tell me who you are and I tell you how you argue”: Predicting Stances and Arguments for Stakeholder Groups

 Code to the paper.
 More infos are coming soon.